Ibasen's 430-year history

 Kansei 4 (1792)

-Senzaburo IbayaOpened a wholesale store for fans in Horie-cho 1-chome.
+Senzaburo IbayaHorie-cho 1-chomeround fanOpened a wholesale store in Horie-cho 1-chome.

-Late Edo period
+Late Edo Period

 From around the first year of Bunka era (1804~1818) to the end of the Edo period

-Kyubei IbayaShop name "Ibayakyu", "Kinseido", Horie-cho 2-chome Many works of fan paintings can be seen.
+Kyubei IbayaShop name "Ibayakyu" and "Kinmasaido", Horie-cho 2-chomeround fanMany works of painting can be seen.

 From Bunsei (1818~1830) to Meiji era (1868~1912)

-Name taken from Saburo 10th generationIbasenIbasen.
+Store name taken from Saburo 10th generation「IbasenIBA-SENIbasen" (Ibasen).

 Ansei 2 (1855)

-Ansei Earthquake.
+Great Ansei Earthquake.
+Lost successor.

 Meiji Restoration (1868~1889)